CollegiumXR/b8ExtrudePull/README.md

 ![Screenshot from 2019-06-25 11-47-35](https://user-images.githubusercontent.com/4047289/60088624-45b90d00-973f-11e9-8555-2ded79cc74dd.png)

-The operator does not currently reliably remove duplicate vertices; you must do this manually.
+The add-on does not currently reliably remove duplicate vertices and restore the object scale to 1.0; you should do this manually.

-Note that the old "Remove Doubles" has been renamed to **"Merge by Distance"**:
+Note that the old "Remove Doubles" has been renamed to ([alt]+[m]) **"Merge by Distance"**:

 ![Screenshot from 2019-06-30 10-23-03](https://user-images.githubusercontent.com/4047289/60394273-02d1ad80-9b22-11e9-9358-06060fa418ba.png)